 Michael's experience while at Jones Day includes representing Verizon in its $5 billion sale of its wireless tower portfolio to American Tower, J&F Investimentos in its attempted $4 billion sale of Brazilian pulp & paper company Eldorado to Celulosa Arauco, and Signature Aviation in its $1.4 billion sale of Ontic to CVC Capital Partners.
 Prior to joining the Firm, Michael represented GE in its $4.3 billion acquisition of the aviation business of Avio S.p.A.; GrupoSura in its approximately $3.6 billion acquisition of ING's Latin America pensions, life insurance, and investment operations; and Anglo American plc in its $5.4 billion sale to Mitsubishi of a 24.5% stake in Anglo American Sur, a Chilean copper mining company.

 Michael, who has appeared on Bloomberg News to discuss U.S.-Mexico relations and published widely on Latin American matters, has been recognized as a "legal star" by the Latin Business Chronicle and described by The Legal 500 as a "Latin America M&A Heavyweight."
-He also received an honorable mention for "Dealmaker of the Year" from The American Lawyer in 2012 for his frequent presence on Latin American transactions.

 The following represents experience acquired prior to joining Jones Day.